wing5wong/artisan-whs-static/source/_events/2020-02-03_term-1-sports-sign-ups.md

 ---
-title: 'Term 1 Sports Sign Ups '
+title: Term 1 Sports Sign Ups - be in quick!
 date: 2020-02-06T19:31:29.284Z
 ---
 Please use the following bitly to sign up to our sports on offer for this term: